 - Provide data for outcome evaluations to measure client success as it relates to credit completion/recovery, graduation, completion of OSSLT, and transitions to regular/alternative schools.

 Rosters of qualified staff are employed at St. Leonard’s Home of Trenton which provides 24 hours day supervision.
-The staffing consists of: Executive Director, 2 Program Supervisors, 3 Prime Workers, 3 Community Based Workers and 6 part time staff members.
-The Home also has a full time qualified Teacher assigned to the Section 23 classroom that is on site.
+The staffing consists of the Executive Director, 2 Program Supervisors, 3 Prime Workers, 3 Community-Based Workers and 6 part-time staff members.
+SLHT also has a full time qualified Teacher assigned to the on-site Section 23 classroom.

 Board of Directors: